skx/sos/README.md

 Now you can start an API-server.
 This server is what your code will interact with to upload content, and it will talk to the blob-servers to actually store your uploads on-disk:

-    ./golang/api_server
+    $ sos-server
     Launching API-server
     ..

-By default the following ports will be used by the `api_server`:
+By default the following ports will be used by the `sos-server` utility:

 |service          | port |
 |---------------- | ---- |